 The qualification allows to hold the following positions – Head of the Reception Department, Head of the Food and Beverage Department, Head of Revenue and Sales, Head of Customer Relations, Deputy General Manager of the Hotel.

-The program was developed in the United Kingdom in 2017, successfully combining knowledge of the work organization of hotel departments with the development of leadership and management skills.
+The programme was developed in the United Kingdom in 2017, successfully combining knowledge of the work organization of hotel departments with the development of leadership and management skills.

 - The Contemporary Hospitality Industry